cdaecke/md_saml/Readme.md

 requester, in this case our SP.<br>
 Default: `/typo3/index.php?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs`
 - `saml.sp.assertionConsumerService.auto`<br>
-If enabled, login is detected from url above (assertionConsumerService.url), the arguments "?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs&logintype=login" re not needed.
+If enabled, login is detected from url above (assertionConsumerService.url), the arguments "?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs&logintype=login" is not needed.
 If there is a login plugin on assertionConsumerService.url page and redirect method ''getpost'' is selected, redirection is done with given RelayState (should be the referrer)

 **Frontend**

+- Activate frontend login by setting the constant `plugin.tx_mdsaml.settings.fe_users.active = 1`<br>
+This will load a different login template.
 - `plugin.tx_mdsaml.settings.fe_users.saml.sp.entityId`<br>
 Identifier of the frontend SP entity  (must be a URI)<br>
 ATTENTION: `baseurl` will be attached automatically<br>